 This command identifies the data to be printed in the seventh column of the report.
-This field is a maximum of 12 characters.
+This field allows for a maximum of 12 characters.
 The data in this field is recorded for the Audit Report only.

-Print and Purge Audit Report &%SPURGExx\$
+Print and Purge Audit Report & SPURGExx\$

-&%SPURGE Lead in string
+&%SPURGE Lead in string option(s) Χ

-x option(s)

-\$ Command terminator